laserpants/playground/blog/number_representation_part_1.md

 for internal processing of numeric values in computer memory.
 We typically think of digital data as being represented in binary form.
 The binary and decimal systems are both positional systems.
-This post focuses on some of the characteristics of this type of system, and how numbers can be expressed in different bases.
+This post focuses on some of the common characteristics of this type of system, and how numbers can be expressed in different bases.

 Although we sometimes use the two terms interchangeably, numbers and numerals are different things.
 A *numeral* is a symbolic representation of a number.
 Numbers are